theoportlock/m4efad/README.md

 ## Contact

-For questions or clarifications, feel free to reach out.
+For questions or clarifications, feel free to reach out to theo.portlock@auckland.ac.nz

 **Theo**